 The peak of the roof where the intersection of the sloped roofs meet at the very top of the roof.
 Covered by a ridge cap.

 The vertical distance from the eave edge to the ridge.

 An accessory made to seal tightly around small ventilation pipes, plumbing and other vents coming through the roof surface

 The horizontal distance from the center of the ridge to the eaves.
 Equal to half of the span length.

-Accessories attached on sloping roofs that inhibit the sliding and avalanching of snow.
+Accessories attached on sloping roofs that inhibit the sliding of snow.
 Can also be referred to as Snow Cleats or Snow Stops.